 As part of the submission process, all entrants will be required to identify a thirty-second (0:30) portion of the submitted entry video for potential inclusion in the News & Documentary Emmy Award ceremony, should the entry result in a nomination.
 The identified clip must be free and clear of any and all encumbrances which could limit the ability of NATAS to include the clip in the program and its distribution, publicity, and promotion, including without limitation digital program archives, in perpetuity.
-Entrants must affirm that all necessary rights and clearances have been obtained and are thereby licensed to NATAS for these purposes, and that the entrant is authorized to convey such rights.
+Entrants must affirm that all necessary rights and clearances have been obtained and are thereby licensed to NATAS for these purposes, and that the entrant is authorized to convey such right.

-FILMS WITH A LIMITED THEATRICAL RELEASE (SEE PAGE 9 OF THE NATAS GENERAL RULES & PROCEDURES)
+FILMS WITH A LIMITED THEATRICAL RELEASE (SEE PAGE 10 OF THE NATAS GENERAL RULES & PROCEDURES)

-LIMITED THEATRICAL RELEASES
+THEATRICAL RELEASES

-Productions that have had a limited theatrical release before being telecast or made available via VOD are eligible to enter NATAS Emmy® Award contests, provided:
+Television programs that are offered for "general theatrical release" occurring prior to their airing or Internet exhibition are not eligible.
+Productions that have had a limited theatrical release before being telecast or made available via Digital distribution are eligible to enter NATAS Emmy® Award contests, provided:

-- 1. The production was first telecast or made available via VOD nationally during the eligibility period, - 2.
-The broadcast or VOD premieres occurred within eighteen (18) months of the first commercial theatrical screening, defined as a commercial screening of seven (7) consecutive days at a single theater, and

-3. The aggregate number of commercial theatrical screenings did not exceed six hundred (600) theaters.
+- 1. The production was first telecast or made available via Digital distribution nationally during the eligibility period. - 2.
+The broadcast or Digital premieres occurred within twelve (12) months of the first commercial theatrical screening, defined as a commercial screening of seven (7) consecutive days at a single theater, and - 3.
+The aggregate number of commercial theatrical screenings did not exceed six hundred (600) theaters.

-A program loses Emmy® eligibility twenty-four (24) months after its first theatrical screening of any kind, whether such screening occurs commercially or at a film festival.
+A program loses Emmy® eligibility twenty-four (24) months after its first theatrical screening of any kind, in any form of completion, whether such screening occurs commercially or at a film festival.

-INELIGIBILITY OF OSCAR® NOMINEES (SEE PAGE 10 OF THE NATAS GENERAL RULES & PROCEDURES)
+INELIGIBILITY OF OSCAR® NOMINEES (SEE PAGE 11 OF THE NATAS GENERAL RULES & PROCEDURES)